-Banana’s are a nutritional powerhouse of vitamin B6, manganese, vitamin C, potassium, magnesium and folate.
-They are also packed with fiber which helps keep your system ‘cleaned out’ and your digestion firing on all cylinders, and eating them with other fiber rich foods will really enhance this effect.
+Bananas are a nutritional powerhouse of vitamin B6, manganese, vitamin C, potassium, magnesium and folate.
+They are also packed with the fibre that helps keep your system ‘cleaned out’ and your digestion firing on all cylinders.
+Eating them with other fibre rich foods will really enhance this effect.

-Getting enough fiber into your diet is crucial to health as it also normalises bowels, lowers cholesterol, keep you full which helps with weight control, and generally helps you to live longer.
+Getting enough fibre into your diet is crucial to health.
+It also normalises bowels, lowers cholesterol, keep you full, helping with weight control, and generally helps you to live longer.

-Bananas are perfect added to a healthy breakfast along with other fruits, nuts and seeds, and will work well with all these things to make a tasty and nutritious meal.
+Bananas are perfect added to a healthy breakfast, along with other fruits, nuts and seeds.
+They will work well with all these things to make a tasty and nutritious meal.
 OR who’s ever had sliced banana and hot custard for pudding?
-Yum!
 That’s a treat I remember well from my childhood.

 6. HELPS ANEMIA

-This is more so the case in an unripe banana, which is due to their fiber called pectin and also their resistant starch content.
-Both of these help to moderate blood sugar levels, making them an excellent choice for diabetics, or anybody with blood sugar issues.
+Blood sugar control is more so the case in an unripe banana.
+This is due to their fibre called pectin, and also their resistant starch content.
+Both of these help to moderate blood sugar levels, making them an excellent choice for diabetics; or anybody with blood sugar issues.

-Eating a diet full of low GI foods in general will help to lower you chances of disease, and will also help keep you within a healthy BMI.
+Eating a diet full of low GI foods, along with high protein, low sugar foods in general will help to keep you within a healthy BMI.

 9. ANTI AGING

-As with all other fruits and vegetables, bananas contain food amounts of antioxidants.
-In fact, they actually contain the potent antioxidants dopamine and catechins, both of which offer a reduced chance of heart disease and other degenerative diseases when eaten alongside other healthy plant base foods and regular exercise.
+As with all other fruits and vegetables, bananas contain good amounts of antioxidants.
+In fact, they actually contain the potent antioxidants dopamine and catechins -both of which offer a reduced chance of heart disease and other degenerative diseases.
+Especially when eaten alongside other healthy plant based foods and regular exercise.

-Antioxidants in general will also help neutralise the free radical damage done from environmental toxins, which will ultimately help keep you youthful looking; and more importantly, will help to slow aging on the inside too, including the oxidation of your grey matter itself.
+Antioxidant rich foods will also help neutralise the free radical damage done from environmental toxins.
+These will ultimately help keep you youthful looking.
+But, more importantly, will help to slow aging on the inside too, including the oxidation of your grey matter itself.

 10. MOOD BOOSTER